lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session12_say.md

 ## In-session Exercise (30 minutes): Graduation and post-*MTL* plan

 1. We completed _Modeling to Learn_!
-Let's review and celebrate!
+Let's celebrate!
 Everyone will receive a *Modeling to Learn* certificate of completion.

 2. In order to think about next steps, let's recap the *Modeling to Learn* resources, which will all remain available to you going forward.